ncbi/CF-random_software/README.md

 - FS and AC modes require two reference PDB files (fold1 and fold2).
 - Each target needs its own MSA directory; do not reuse output folders across runs.
+- All required PDB files, MSA files, and Python scripts must be in the same directory.
 - PDB files should contain a single chain.
 Multi-chain PDBs may be converted automatically in some workflows, but providing single-chain PDBs avoids issues.
-- FS mode requires a `range_fs_pairs_all.txt` file describing the fold-switching region.
+- FS mode requires a `range_fs_pairs_all.txt` file describing the fold-switching region (see [Fold-switching mode](#1-fold-switching-mode-fs) below for format details).
 ColabFold uses 1-based residue indexing; ensure ranges match your PDB/sequence.
 - `--num_msa` and `--num_ens` apply to all modes except blind, which does not support `--num_ens`.
 - Activate the conda environment before running: